-A new loan from Kreos, for a total of €12 million, consisting of two tranches of bonds with share warrants (OBSA), for €6 million each, will help finance the commercial development of SuperSonic Imagine and pay down some existing debts.
+In 2017, the company arranged a new bond issue for Kreos, for a total of €12 million, consisting of two tranches of bonds with warrants (OBSA), for €6 million each, which will help finance the commercial development of SuperSonic Imagine and pay down some existing debts.

-The first tranche was subscribed following the Management Board meeting of March 13, 2017.
+The first tranche (Tranche 1) for €6 million was subscribed following the Management Board meeting of March 13, 2017.

-The second tranche was subscribed following the Management Board meeting of December 22, 2017.
+The second tranche (Tranche 2) for €6 million was subscribed following the Management Board meeting of December 22, 2017.

-The loan's terms and conditions are as follows:

-- the loan is for a period of 42 months and bears interest at an annual rate of 10.75% - standard pledges have been provided by SuperSonic Imagine - the first 6,000,000 bond with share warrant tranche was issued with preferential subscription rights being waived in favor of Kreos pursuant to the authorization granted to the Management Board under resolution 14 of the Combined Shareholders' Meeting of June 24, 2016; - the second tranche of 6,000,000 bonds with share warrants was issued on December 22, 2017 at the request of the Management Board each warrant shall entitle the holder to subscribe for a number of shares calculated using the following formula (the "Exercise Ratio"): $R = [(1,320,000 / P) \{0.5 + [0.5 (NOBSA / 12,000,000)]]] / NOBSA where: R: means the Exercise Ratio P: means the volume-weighted average price of the Company's shares on the Paris NYSE Euronext market during the ninety days preceding the date of issue of the bonds with share warrants, and NOBSA: means the number of bonds with share warrants actually subscribed by said holder on the date of exercise of the share warrants.
-Accordingly, each share warrant holder may subscribe for the number of shares ("N") resulting from the following formula: <math>N = R NBSA$ where: R: means the Exercise Ratio, and NBSA: means the number of share warrants held by the relevant share warrant holder.
-The maximum dilution of the share warrants as a result of the first tranche would be 473,684 shares for a maximum total of €989,999.56 with additional dilution as a result of the second tranche of 157,895 shares for a maximum amount including share premium of €330,000.55.

-A shareholder holding 1% of the share capital prior to the issue would hold around 0.96% of the share capital following the exercise of all the share warrants in the two tranches on the basis of a price "P" of €2.09.
+- The loan is for a period of 42 months and bears interest at an annual fixed rate of 10.75% - Standard pledges have been provided by SuperSonic Imagine over the bank accounts, intellectual property and certain trade receivables (see Note 39.2) - each warrant shall entitle the holder to subscribe for a number of shares calculated using the following formula (the "Exercise Ratio"):

+$R = [(1,320,000 / P) {0.5 + [0.5 (NOBSA / 12,000,000)]}] / NOBSA$

+P: means the volume-weighted average price of the Company's shares on the Paris NYSE Euronext market during the ninety days preceding the date of issue of the bonds with warrants (OBSA);

+NOBSA: means the number of bonds with warrants (OBSA) actually subscribed by said holder on the date of exercise of the warrants.

+Accordingly, each warrant holder may subscribe for the number of shares ("N") resulting from the following formula: N = R NBSA where: R: means the Exercise Ratio, and NBSA: means the number of warrants held by the relevant warrant holder.

-A representative of Kreos is entitled to attend Supervisory Board meetings of SuperSonic Imagine as a non-voting member (censeur).
+A representative of Kreos is entitled to attend meetings of the Board of Directors of SuperSonic Imagine as a non-voting member (censeur).

-In parallel with the issue of the bonds with share warrants, in March 2017 the company entered into a put option agreement for warrant holders, under which it undertook to buy back the Kreos warrants for a maximum of €660,000 at the request of the warrant holders.
+In parallel with the issue of the bonds with warrants, in March 2017 the company had entered into a put option agreement for warrant holders, under which it undertook to buy back the Kreos warrants for a maximum of ε 660,000 at the request of the warrant holders.